thomasclaudiushuber/mvvmgen/docs/00_start_here.md

 - An `ICommand` implementation
 - An EventAggregator to communicate between ViewModels
-- Attributes like `ViewModel`, `Property`, `Command` and `Inject` that you use to hook up MvvmGen’s C# Source Generator, the so-called `ViewModelGenerator`
+- Attributes like `ViewModel`, `Property`, `Command` and `Inject` that you use to hook up MvvmGenâ€™s C# Source Generator, the so-called `ViewModelGenerator`

 Here in the docs you'll learn about the features of **MvvmGen**.
 Beside the docs,